-The FCET report also provides an estimate of how the primary sources of finance would evolve over the 2020-2030 decade under different energy pathways.
-The FCET characterises the sources of finance across four broad parameters:
+Our analysis also provides an estimate of how the primary sources of finance would evolve over the 2020-2030 decade under different energy pathways.
+Sources of finance are characterised across four broad parameters:

 - type of financing structure (off-balance sheet [project finance] or on-balance sheet [corporate finance]); - type of provider (private or public); - type of instrument (according to capital structure debt or equity); - origin of provider (international or domestic sources).